Football fever hits Mirfield!

 Football nut and Emag Toys & Games owner Paul Kerfoot went viral on Facebook with a Subbuteo (table football) themed window display of Huddersfield Town’s 2-1 victory over Leeds United.
 A few months later Paul decided to take a risk and paint the shutters of the shop.
 Half was painted in HTAFC colours ‘Blue & White Army,’ the other half as LUFC ‘Marching on Together’.

 Toy Fan v Town Fan

-Subbuteo guru, graphic designer, branding expert and marketing ‘whizz-kid’ Paul Kerfoot fulfilled a dream in setting up Emag Toys and Games (January 2016), previously ‘Mirfield Models’, a train enthusiasts shop.
-Emag is a bit of fun, a hobby (not-for-profit) creative venture specialising in vintage toys and board games, emag – that’s game backwards – is also on a mission to get young people off their gadgets.
+Subbuteo guru, graphic designer, branding expert and marketing ‘whizz-kid’ Paul Kerfoot fulfilled a dream in setting up Emag Toys and Games (January 2016 to January 2018), previously ‘Mirfield Models’, a train enthusiasts shop.
+Emag was a bit of fun, a hobby (not-for-profit) creative venture specialising in vintage toys and board games, emag – that’s game backwards – was also on a mission to get young people off their gadgets.
 It also desperately needed some publicity.

 Blue & White Army v Marching on Together